 Having always been semi-interested in retail from a young age, I never fully grasped the concept of malls that have failed in the world.
-That changed when I started to witness the failure of two malls
+It fascinated me that a place so popular could just close up with little fanfare.
+The interest was expanded when I started to witness the failure of two malls

 in the area which I grew up.
-Setting out into the vast world of the internet back in 2001 to discover more information, I stumbled upon Deadmalls.com, browsed through the different articles, and the rest is history.
+Setting out into the vast world of the internet back in 2001 to discover more information about this phenomenon, I stumbled upon Deadmalls.com, and the rest is history.

 The website was still relatively young back then, but

 after numerous contributions from viewers like you and a spotlight in the media world, Deadmalls.com has transformed into the website you see before you.
-I am happy to be a part of the experience of getting this information out there and hope that your memories are sparked by what you read as you puruse through these pages.
+I am happy to be a part of the team to get this information out to you, the viewer and hope that your memories are sparked by what you read as you puruse through these pages.

 I met Brian in 2005 through Deadmalls.com and Sodafinder.

 I proofread sodafinder and deadmalls.
 I'm glad to be able to do my part to contribute to